waveform80/picamera/docs/fov.rst

 1 1 1 1 1 1 1 1
 = = = = = = = = === = = = = = = = =

-We reset the second line of data (this does change some state this time).
+We reset the second line of data (this time some sensor element states change).
+All other elemente increment by 1.
 We've not read anything yet, but we want to leave a delay for the first row to "see" enough light before we read it: